akleroy/cpropstoo/README.md

 ### Contributors

-Many thanks to those who have contributed code (add your name if it should be here):
+Many thanks to those who have contributed code (add your name if it should be here): **Annie Hughes, Amanda Kepley, Adam Leroy, Stephen Pardy, Erik Rosolowsky,  Karin Sandstrom, Andreas Schruba.** And thanks for feedback to many folks including Frank Bigiel, Dario Colombo, and Tony Wong.

-Annie Hughes

-Amanda Kepley

-Adam Leroy

-Stephen Pardy

-Karin Sandstrom

-Andreas Schruba

-Erik Rosolowsky

-And thanks for feedback to many folks including Frank Bigiel, Dario Colombo, and Tony Wong.

 ### Examples